FACIAL FAT GRAFTING

-What is Facial Fat Transfer or Fat Grafting?
+What is Facial Fat Grafting or Fat Transfer To Face?

 Common areas that can be treated include: